 Luckily for us, some of these spectacular estates have been well-maintained and converted into magical luxury castle hotels in Ireland.
 These centuries’ old towers and turrets have been transformed into rentable rooms complete with modern comforts that are fit for a king (or queen).
+Are you ready to pack your bags for Ireland?
 If you are ready for some royal treatment, let’s head inside 7 luxury castle hotels in Ireland.

 Adare Manor is situated in County Limerick and is undeniably one of the most unique luxury castle hotels in Ireland.
 Built in the 1860s as a ‘calendar house’, Adare Manor has 365 windows, 52 chimney stacks, seven pillars, and four towers which represent the seasons.
 The architectural masterpiece has been operating as a five-star hotel for years but underwent massive renovations recently.